East Suburbs students cycle to top spots on mountain bike team

 Several students on the Pittsburgh East Composite Mountain Bike Team finished in top spots after the group’s third season.

-Overall, the team of around 30 middle and high school students from Monroeville, Plum, Murrysville, Hempfield and Greensburg finished second in the state, said James Pottinger, the team’s head coach.
+Overall, the team of about 30 middle- and high school students from Monroeville, Plum, Murrysville, Hempfield and Greensburg finished second in the state, said James Pottinger, the team’s head coach.